Environments

 then just ssh my-aws-gpu-instance.

-If you happen to lose pem file, just: - create a key pair run this on any machine (skip this if already exists) bash ssh-keygen -t rsa -b 4096 -C "<pick a name of a machine you are running this command on>" - log into remote machine using ec2 instance connect - copy LOCAL public key to authorized_keys: echo public_key_string >> ~/.ssh/authorized_keys or use nano editor. - change permissions the remote machine: bash chmod 700 ~/.ssh chmod 600 ~/.ssh/authorized_keys
+If you happen to lose pem file, just: - create a key pair run this on LOCAL machine (skip this if already exists and just copy it: cat ~/.ssh/id_rsa.pub) bash ssh-keygen -t rsa -b 4096 -C "<pick a name of a machine you are running this command on>" - log into remote machine using ec2 instance connect - copy LOCAL public key to authorized_keys: echo public_key_string >> ~/.ssh/authorized_keys or use nano editor. - change permissions on REMOTE machine: bash chmod 700 ~/.ssh chmod 600 ~/.ssh/authorized_keys

 Access via VSCode